M64GitHub/zigreSID/README.md

-# Zig SID Soundchip Emulation
+# SID Soundchip Emulation in Zig

-This project provides SID soundchip emulation for Zig, enabling you to generate, process, and play SID audio with ease.
+This project provides MOS 6581/8580 SID soundchip emulation for Zig, enabling you to generate, process, and play SID audio with ease.
 It is built upon the powerful `reSID C++` library, delivering authentic SID sound emulation combined with the simplicity and safety of Zig.

 🚀 **Powered by [zig64](https://github.com/M64GitHub/zig64)!**